movinggk/E-Motionary/README.md

 ## License

-This project is for educational purposes.
 Please respect the terms of service for the APIs used (Audd.io, OpenAI).